dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/httpfs/s3api.md

 #### GCS Secrets

-While [Google Cloud Storage](https://cloud.google.com/storage) is accessed by DuckDB using the S3 API, DuckDB has a special Secret type, `GCS`, to make configuring it a bit simpler:
+While [Google Cloud Storage](https://cloud.google.com/storage) is accessed by DataMiner using the S3 API, DataMiner has a special Secret type, `GCS`, to make configuring it a bit simpler:

 ```sql
 CREATE SECRET secret6 (